iskandar/cordite-network-map-service/README.md

 If the certificate passes validation, the request returns a zip file of the keystores required by the node.
 These should be stored in the `<node-directory>/certificates`.

-## How do I add a node to a local network?
+## How do I add a node to a network run using Java?
   + Start the network map service with TLS disabled (`$ java -Dtls=false -jar target/network-map-service.jar`)
     + If you don't disable TLS and you don't have a valid TLS certificate for the network map service, nodes will not be able to join the network